(tal IM oh jeen la her pa REP vek)

 • Dose strength: Talimogene laherparepvec is available in two different dose strengths: 106 (1 million) plaque-forming units (PFU) per mL (initial dose only), and 108 (100 million) PFU per mL (all subsequent doses).
 Verify appropriate dose and vial prior to preparation and administration.

 • Hazardous agent: Health care providers who are immunocompromised or pregnant should not prepare or administer talimogene laherparepvec.
 Accidental talimogene laherparepvec exposure may lead to herpetic infection.
 Health care providers, close contacts (eg, household members, caregivers, sex partners, or persons sharing the same bed), pregnant women, and newborns should avoid direct contact with injected lesions, dressings, or body fluids of patients treated with talimogene laherparepvec.
 Protective gloves should be worn when assisting patients with dressing changes; safely dispose of used dressings, gloves, and cleaning materials.
 Needle stick and/or splashback to the eyes have been reported during talimogene laherparepvec preparation and administration.
 If accidently exposed to talimogene laherparepvec, clean the affected area thoroughly with soap and water and/or a disinfectant.
 Contact a health care provider if signs/symptoms of herpetic infection develop.
 Counsel patients to avoid touching or scratching injection site(s) or the dressings (may lead to inadvertent transfer of drug to other parts of the body).

-Monitor for signs/symptoms of herpetic infections (eg, cold sores and herpetic keratitis), injection-site complications, and immune-mediated events
+Monitor for signs/symptoms of herpetic infections (eg, cold sores and herpetic keratitis), injection-site complications, obstructive airway disease, and immune-mediated events

 Use is contraindicated in pregnant women.